-Your company is unique.
-Why shouldn’t your Employee Handbook be?Many companies are retooling their Employee Handbooks to delight and inform their current, and often prospective, employees.
+Your employee handbook should reflect your unique cultureMany companies are retooling their Employee Handbooks to delight and inform their current, and often prospective, employees.

 Because Employee Handbooks are evolving to encompass company culture, your Handbook ought to be in sync with the culture of your workplace.
 A Handbook that is properly designed and executed will highlight one of your company’s ethics, emotions, and logic.
 The new Employee Handbook is a company culture delivery wagon.
 These days, employees don’t mind reading the Handbook.
 In fact, they’ve started embracing it, as long as your Handbook has one or more of the following characteristics:

 - Emotionally engaging

 Many Handbooks are being redubbed “Culture Books” and are no longer marketed only to current employees.
 Prospective employees can now access many Handbooks online and dial into the company culture before beginning the job application process.